Kílian Jornet: Personal life

 His sister Naila Jornet Burgada and his partner Emelie Forsberg from Sweden also compete in ski mountaineering and skyrunning events.

 On 7 September 2013 Jornet and Forsberg had to be rescued by the "Peloton de Gendarmerie de haute montagne" (PGHM, alpine rescue squad) at 3,800 meters of altitude (ésperon Frendo) while attempting to climb the north face of the Aiguille du Midi in the Mont Blanc massif, wearing trail running shoes with crampons and a body stocking.

 Since February 2016 Jornet and Forsberg have been living in Måndalen in Rauma Municipality, Norway.

 Jornet and Forsberg have three children, born in March 2019, April 2021, and early 2025.

 "Summits of My Life" Project

-Jornet climbed Everest twice in 2017 without the use of supplemental oxygen.
-Controversy:
+Jornet supposedly climbed Everest twice in 2017 without the use of supplemental oxygen, although his claims have been widely contested.

 Summits of My Life was a project, trying to set ascent and descent records for some of the world's major mountains: